maflcko/b-c-gui-translations-review/reviews/cs.md

         <extracomment>An Inbound Connection from a Peer.</extracomment>
         <translation>Sem</translation>

 YES
-The translation "Sem" is incorrect for the English term "Inbound" in the context of a network or peer connection.
-The correct Czech translation for "Inbound" (as in "incoming connection") is "Příchozí".
+The translation "Sem" is incorrect and unrelated to the meaning of "Inbound" as described ("An Inbound Connection from a Peer").
+"Sem" means "here" in Czech, which does not fit the context.

 Correct translation:
 Příchozí
 ```